808s & Heartbreak

-808s & Heartbreak is the fourth studio album by the American rapper Kanye West, released by Def Jam Recordings and Roc-A-Fella Records on November 24, 2008, having been recorded earlier that year in September and October at Glenwood Studios in Burbank, California and Avex Recording Studio in Honolulu, Hawaii.
-Dominating its production, West was assisted by fellow producers No I.D., Plain Pat, Jeff Bhasker, and Mr Hudson, while also utilizing guest vocalists for some tracks, including Kid Cudi, Young Jeezy, and Lil Wayne.
+808s & Heartbreak is the fourth studio album by the American rapper Kanye West.
+It was released through Def Jam Recordings and Roc-A-Fella Records on November 24, 2008.
+West recorded it between September and October 2008 at Glenwood Studios in Burbank, California and Avex Recording Studio in Honolulu, Hawaii, and produced it with assistance from No I.D., Plain Pat, Jeff Bhasker, and Mr Hudson.
+Guest appearances include Kid Cudi, Young Jeezy, Mr Hudson, and Lil Wayne.

-Conceived following the death of his mother Donda in November 2007 and his breakup with his then-fiancée Alexis Phifer in April 2008, 808s & Heartbreak marked a major artistic departure from his previous rap records.
-Instead, West performed sung vocals that were processed through an Auto-Tune processor against an electronic production and minimalist sonic palette, including prominent use of minor keys and the Roland TR-808 drum machine.
-West's lyrics on the album explore themes of loss and heartache, inspired by distressing personal events, as well as his struggles with pop stardom.
+West conceived 808s & Heartbreak following the death of his mother Donda in November 2007 and his breakup with his then-fiancée Alexis Phifer in April 2008.
+It marked a major artistic departure from his previous hip-hop records; West mostly sings instead of rapping, with vocals processed through Auto-Tune against an electronic production and minimalist sonic palette, including prominent use of minor keys and the Roland TR-808 drum machine.
+Lyrical themes include loss, heartache, and West's struggles with pop stardom.

-808s & Heartbreak debuted atop the Billboard 200, selling slightly over 450,000 copies in its first week.
-Despite varying responses from listeners, the album received positive reviews from music critics, who generally commended West's experimentation, and was named one of 2008's best records in several year-end lists.
-Four singles were released in its promotion, including the hit singles "Love Lockdown", which became the highest Billboard Hot 100 debut of West's career, and "Heartless".
-Despite the positive critical reception, the album was mostly overlooked at the 52nd Grammy Awards; however, its third single "Amazing" was nominated for Best Rap Performance by a Duo or Group.
+808s & Heartbreaks announcement bewildered audiences, who were taken aback by its departure from West's previous work, but it debuted atop the Billboard 200 and received positive reviews, with praise for West's experimentation.
+It was promoted with four singles, including "Love Lockdown", which became the highest Billboard Hot 100 debut of West's career, and "Heartless", which was certified septuple platinum by the Recording Industry Association of America (RIAA).
+Numerous publications named 808s & Heartbreak one of the best albums of 2008, and its third single, "Amazing", was nominated for Best Rap Performance by a Duo or Group at the 52nd Grammy Awards.

-Among West's most influential records, 808s & Heartbreak made an immediate impact on hip-hop, pop, and R&B music as a new wave of rappers, singers, and producers adopted its stylistic and thematic elements.
-Further impact has been noted for pioneering the emo rap and experimental R&B subgenres in particular.
-Rolling Stone later included the album in its list of "The 40 Most Groundbreaking Albums of All Time" and provided a ranking at number 244 on its revised list of "The 500 Greatest Albums of All Time".
-By 2013, it had sold 1.7 million copies in the United States, and by 2020, it received a triple platinum certification from the Recording Industry Association of America (RIAA).
+Music journalists regard 808s & Heartbreak as one of West's most influential albums, as it had an immediate impact on hip-hop, pop, and R&B music; many rappers, singers, and producers adopted its stylistic and thematic elements.
+It has been credited with pioneering the emo rap and experimental R&B subgenres.
+In 2014, Rolling Stone named it one of the most groundbreaking albums, and in 2020, listed it among the 500 greatest albums.
+808s & Heartbreak sold 1.7 million copies in the US by 2013; in 2026, it received a quadruple platinum certification from the RIAA.